uxmal/pytocs/README.md

 The next big items on the list are:
 * Take the types that are inferred and apply them to the code to get away from everything being `object`.
-* Place local variable declarations at the statementent that dominates all definitions of said variables.
+* Place local variable declarations at the statement that dominates all definitions of said variables.